girishgupta211-zz/MongoDBWithNode.js/mongoDB/indexesAndPerformance/indexes.md

 > db.restaurants.find( { cuisine: "Italian", rating: { $gte: 8 } } )

 However, the following query cannot use the partial index on the cuisine field because using the index results in an incomplete result set.
 Specifically, the query predicate includes the condition rating: { $lt: 8 } while the index has the filter rating: { $gt: 5 }.
 That is, the query { cuisine: "Italian", rating: { $lt: 8 } } matches more documents (e.g. an Italian restaurant with a rating equal to 1) than are indexed.

 > db.restaurants.find( { cuisine: "Italian", rating: { $lt: 8 } } )

 Similarly, the following query cannot use the partial index because the query predicate does not include the filter expression and using the index would return an incomplete result set.

 > db.restaurants.find( { cuisine: "Italian" } )

-Comparison with the sparse Index
+### Comparison with the sparse Index

-TIP
 Partial indexes represent a superset of the functionality offered by sparse indexes and should be preferred over sparse indexes.
 Partial indexes offer a more expressive mechanism than Sparse Indexes indexes to specify which documents are indexed.